thomasgouveia/talks/slides/dynamic-database-credentials-with-hashicorp-vault/slides.md

 <v-clicks>

-- Cloud adoption has growth exponentially in the last years
+- Cloud adoption has grown exponentially in the last years
 - Software architecture has evolved (Microservices, distributed systems, ...)
 - **Containers are the new normal ([CNCF Annual Survey 2022](https://www.cncf.io/reports/cncf-annual-survey-2022/))**